tomhopper/Springboard_introduction/DS1_supplement_U3.md

 ## Unit 3: Data Wrangling

-Sometimes students have find the video online Data Camp exercises difficult to work with.
+Sometimes students find the instructional videos difficult to work with.

 When watching the videos on dplyr manipulation, open RStudio, download the related files (i.e. for the "hands-on dplyr tutorial"), and work some of the problems.
 Gain some practice in the real environment, and don't just watch.